 Dr. Brummer has been a Fannie Mae director since February 2021.
-Dr. Brummer is a member of the Community Responsibility and Sustainability Committee, Risk Policy and Capital Committee, and Strategic Initiatives and Technology Committee.
+Dr. Brummer serves as Vice Chair of the Strategic Initiatives and Technology Committee and is a member of the Community Responsibility and Sustainability Committee and the Risk Policy and Capital Committee.